mataneld89/greeting_app_remote/README.md

 # Let's Git Started - Hands-on Git 101

-Thank you for participating in - A hands-on basic Git workshop lead by Hilla Shahrabani.
+Thank you for participating in Let's Git Started - A hands-on basic Git workshop lead by Hilla Shahrabani.

 ## Important Links